dhh1128/codecraft.co/a-more-important-manifesto.md

 Let me use résumés to provide some context.

-I used to think that the "Objective" section of a résumé was fluff--a place to dump vague platitudes, maybe.
+I used to think that the "Objective" section of a résumé was fluff &mdash; a place to dump vague platitudes, maybe.
 You know the stuff I'm talking about:
 <blockquote><strong>Objective</strong>: Craft high-quality, enterprise software in an environment where I can make significant contributions to the bottom line of a growing company.</blockquote>
 Blah, blah, blah.